camilleblock/ddRadseq/README.md

 Image from: https://catchenlab.life.illinois.edu/stacks/manual/
 # Introduction
 This page is a work in progress!
 This repo explains a basic pipeline for ddRADseq analysis.
 It was developed as part of curriculum for Virginia Tech's Intro to Genomic Data Science course.
-This pipeline runs in Linux and relies on Stacks (version Stacks/2.62-foss-2022a), Bowtie2 (version Bowtie2/2.4.5-GCC-11.3.0), and samtools (version SAMtools/1.16.1-GCC-11.3.0).
+This pipeline runs in Linux and relies on Stacks (version Stacks/2.62-foss-2022a), Bowtie2 (version Bowtie2/2.4.5-GCC-11.3.0), samtools (version SAMtools/1.16.1-GCC-11.3.0), and BCFtools (version BCFtools/1.21-GCC-13.3.0).
+For this entire pipeline it may be necessary to split each step up into smaller sample groups.
+All code should be run in scratch.

 Contact: Camille Block (camilleblock@vt.edu)

+#Make a Slurm Script
+Slurm scripts always start with the below:

+#!/bin/bash
+#SBATCH --nodes=2
+#SBATCH --cpus-per-task=20
+#SBATCH --time=12:00:00
+#SBATCH --job-name STACKS
+#SBATCH --account=bedbug
+#SBATCH --partition=normal_q

 # Install Stacks using EasyBuild
 If installation via module load is not available for Stacks use the following EasyBuild code to install the software in your linux environment.
 Please note that you must select the versions of EasyBuild and Stacks that will work for your pipeline which may alter this code.